MindsLab-GitHub/.github/README.md

 # MindsLab

-Welcome to MindsLab organization! 🚀
+Welcome to MindsLab of IIT Dharwad! 🚀

 ## About Us